mwibert/vehicle-builder/README.md

 You may choose from a car, a truck, or a motorbike, each of which you can create, or choose an existing one.
 The vehicles can be driven through text based actions which you are prompted to select on-screen.
 Some of the vehicles have unique actions they can perform, for example the truck can tow if it's capacity allows, and the motorbike can wheelie!
-This program was written using typescript JS.
+This program was written using typescript JS with the assistance of my Instructor and a tutor.
+ChatGPT was also used to aid in debugging.